blib-la/hyv/docs/04_b_USING_WEAVIATE_VECTOR_DATABASE.md

 chat();
 ```

-By following these steps, you'll have a chatbot that can remember past interactions with users,
+## Summary

+After completing the steps mentioned in this guide, you should now have a functioning chatbot that
-providing a more engaging and personalized experience.
+can recall and use past interactions to create a more engaging and personalized user experience.

+## Tags

+Hyv, Weaviate, Conversational Agent, Chatbot, User Interactions, GPT-4, TypeScript